Booklice Pest Control Manchester

 However, in larger infestations significant damage can be caused to delicate materials such as fur and books.

 Signs that dried meat has been infested includes holes and tunnels the insects use to hide, and a covering of salt crystals and a white powdery material.

-Products such as grain and eggs may lose value.
-Here are a few of the many thing’s booklice like to infest: Bat guano, chocolate, bagged nuts, fish meal, milk powder, oil seeds, salami, skin scales, processed cereals, pollen, stored cereal grains, springbok biltong, yeast, sugar beet seeds, yeast, museum specimens, damp plaster and books.
+Here are a few of the many thing’s booklice like to infest: chocolate, bagged nuts, fish meal, milk powder, oil seeds, salami, skin scales, processed cereals, pollen, stored cereal grains, springbok biltong, yeast, sugar beet seeds, yeast, museum specimens, damp plaster and books.